✨ Use WELCOME10 for 10% OFF ✨

 • Genetic factors: Early menopause onset and other conditions that run in your family.
 All the more reason to begin conversations with your family.

 • Nutrition: How you fuel your body plays a HUGE role in your hormone function and therefore your fertility.
-Protein, Carbs and healthy fats are all a part of how your body metabolizes, sleeps, processes and feels— the key building blocks of your reproductive function.
+Protein, Carbs, and healthy fats are all a part of how your body metabolizes, sleeps, processes, and feels— the key building blocks of your reproductive function.

 • Stress: It isn’t tangible, but high stress can throw off or shut down your body’s systems.